Sierra Nevada College to join NAIA, add sports programs

-The Incline Village college — already a dominant force in skiing and snowboarding — became an associate member of the National Association of Intercollegiate Athletics (NAIA), joining Benedictine University at Mesa (Ariz.) and Providence Christian College (Calif.).
+The Eagles — already a dominant force in skiing and snowboarding — became an associate member of the National Association of Intercollegiate Athletics (NAIA), joining Benedictine University at Mesa (Ariz.) and Providence Christian College (Calif.).

-Three other colleges, Governors State University (Ill.), Multnomah University (Ore.) and Ohio Christian University, were approved as active members of the NAIA at its annual conference.
+Three other colleges, Governors State University (Ill.), Multnomah University (Ore.) and Ohio Christian University (Ohio), were approved as active members of the NAIA at its annual conference.

 “One of the reasons that we felt that the NAIA was such a good fit for us is that it focuses on academic achievement and on the character development of student-athletes through its Champions of Character program,” said Shannon Beets, Sierra Nevada College (SNC) interim president and provost.